A Mechanical Ventilation Mastery Workshop for Resource Limited Emergency Departments

 • 8 hours of continuing education credit

-• Upon successful completion of the workshop, students will receive a certification of completion good for 3 years.
+• Upon successful completion of the workshop, students receive a certification of completion good for 3 years.

 Workshop Requirements